UAE – November 18-27, December 4-5, 8-14, 2015

 Ain al Faydah National Park is a small park on the outskirts of town used for falconry.

 Sheikh Zayed Palace Museum.
 In the palace of the former UAE President (1918–2004) and his family.
-It was originally built in 1937 on the western side of the Al Ain Oasis, lived in until 1966 and made into a museum in 1998.
-Many of the rooms are meeting room for receiving visitors and a replica grand court tent.
+It was originally built in 1937 on the western side of the Al Ain Oasis, lived in until 1966 and was made into a museum in 1998.
+Many of the rooms are meeting rooms for receiving visitors and a replica grand court tent.

 Qasr Al Muwaiji is a 65mx65m square enclosure with 2 square towers built in the early 20th century facing Al Muwaiji Oasis (both key components of the UNESCO World Heritage Site of Al Ain).
 It was used as a diwan (a council or seat of governance) and as a place for the community to congregate.
 In 1946, Sheikh Zayed bin Sultan Al Nahyan moved into the palace.
 The exhibition mainly focuses on the stories of HH Sheikh Khalifa bin Zayed Al Nahyan and the members of Abu Dhabi’s ruling family with a connection to Qasr Al Muwaiji.